 The bottom panel of the Explorer includes a Headers tab where you can set headers that are included in your operation's HTTP request.

-Headers can include the values of environment variables, as shown:
+Headers can include the values of environment variables, which are specified with double curly braces as shown:

 To set this up, your cookie's value must contain

 SameSite=None; Secure.
 Additionally, these CORS headers must be present in your server's response to Studio:

 https://studio.apollographql.com will carry the cookies from your domain when you run queries with the Explorer.
 If you're logged in on your domain, requests from the Explorer will also be logged in.
 If you log out on your domain and the cookie is removed, requests from the Explorer will be logged out.

 The Explorer's Settings tab includes a section for providing Environment Variables.
 Here, you can provide sensitive information that you can then include in header values or preflight scripts.
 This enables you to share operations (including headers) with other team members without exposing sensitive data.